 Know-it-Yourself2025

-A book about and for knowing through doing, instructing the reader to take the book apart, plant native seeds, and sew a pair of gardening gloves.
+An artist book about and for knowing through doing, instructing the reader to take the book apart, plant native seeds, and sew a pair of gardening gloves.

 Collaboration with Jacob Marcus